From BBC to the NYT: Mark Thompson named CEO of Times Co

 One of Thompson’s big achievements at the BBC was the development of the iPlayer, which enables viewers to catch up on missed programs for free online.
 It was considered a huge hit among those viewing the Olympics.

-The BBC online had about 57 million unique monthly visitors worldwide in June, according to comScore.

-“His take is that news is the heart of that big organization and he was completely, thoroughly protective of the journalist and news operation,” said Garth Ancier, former president of BBC Worldwide America.
+“His take in that news is the heart of that big organization and he was completely, thoroughly protective of the journalist and news operation,” said Garth Ancier, former president of BBC Worldwide America.

-Thompson will become head of a much smaller company that once was a sprawling media conglomerate with TV and radio stations, magazines, dozens of newspapers scattered throughout the United States and ownership stakes in cable networks, such as Discovery Communications, and sports teams from the Boston Red Sox baseball team and Liverpool soccer club.
+Thompson will become head of a much smaller company that once was a sprawling media conglomerate with TV and radio stations, magazines, dozens of newspapers scattered throughout the United States and ownership stakes in cable networks and sports teams from the Boston Red Sox baseball team and Liverpool soccer club.

 Over the years its has been shedding its assets - last week, the company said it was in discussions to sell its Internet property About.com - and will soon be down to only a handful of newspapers, including the International Herald Tribune and Worcester Telegram & Gazette.

-Reporting By Jennifer Saba, Liana Baker and Peter Lauria; and Noel Randewich in San Francisco.; Editing by Peter Lauria, Steve Orlofsky, Leslie Gevirtz and Muralikumar Anantharaman
+Reporting By Jennifer Saba, Liana Baker and Peter Lauria; and Noel Randewich in San Francisco.; Editing by Peter Lauria, Steve Orlofsky and Leslie Gevirtz